browserengineering/book/book/html.md

                    <title>
 ```

-Why's everything so deeply indented?
-Why aren't these open elements
+Our next problem: why's everything so deeply indented?
+Why aren't
-ever closed?
+these open elements ever closed?

 ::: {.further}
-In SGML, document type declarations had a URL to define the valid
+In SGML, document type declarations contained a URL which defined the
+valid tags, and in older versions of HTML that was also recommended.
-tags.
-Browsers use the absence of a document type declaration to
+Browsers do use the absence of a document type declaration to
 [identify][quirks-mode] very old, pre-SGML versions of
 HTML,[^almost-standards-mode] but don't use the URL, so `<!doctype
-html>` is the best document type declaration for HTML.
+html>` is the best document type declaration for modern HTML.
 :::

 [quirks-mode]: https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode